MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 To identify the version, you’re using, start Microsoft Dynamics GP.
 Choose Help\>\> About Microsoft Dynamics GP.
 The information window displays the version number in the lower right corner.

-This U.S. Payroll Tax Update is supported for Microsoft Dynamics GP 2018, Microsoft Dynamics GP 2016, and Microsoft Dynamics GP 2015 on Microsoft SQL Server.
+This U.S. Payroll Tax Update is supported for Microsoft Dynamics GP, Microsoft Dynamics GP 2016, and Microsoft Dynamics GP 2015 on Microsoft SQL Server.

 If you’re not using one of the supported versions, you must upgrade to a supported version before installing this tax update.